Small and Medium-Sized Deposit-Taking Institutions (SMSBs) Capital and Liquidity Requirements – Guideline (2025)

 OSFI will inform any SMSBs if the market risk requirements, as detailed in Chapter 9, apply to their institution.

-Return to Annex 1a table footnote ***
+Return to Annex 1a table footnote *** referrer

-Table Annex 1b -Summary of SMSB Liquidity Requirements by Category
+Annex 1b table - Summary of SMSB Liquidity Requirements by Category

 Requirements OSFI Guideline Reference Category I Category II Category III